Xfers/xfers-merchant-guide/README.md

 Edit the /docs folder. its the source for github pages https://help.github.com/en/articles/configuring-a-publishing-source-for-github-pages

+# Templating engine
+this merchant guide is powered by https://docsify.js.org/#/

 # custom domain summary
 1. go to dns provider eg: cloudflare/aws/godaddy